 This is just a sampling of some of the fun activities that you can do as part of a homeschool preschool curriculum.
 The more time you spend with your child, the more you will get to know where their individual interests and talents lie… and you can explore those in more depth with them.
-At this age, the main thing is for your child to enjoy learning and to build your relationship with them.
-Relax, have fun with your child, and watch them blossom.
+At this age, the main thing is for your child to enjoy learning and to build your relationship with him.
+Relax, have fun with your child, and watch him blossom.

 If you’d like to see even more fun preschool activities, please click here for more information about my Learn & Grow: Hands-on Lessons for Active Preschoolers.